ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 The Stats tab
 '''''''''''''

 Click "Model setup wizard", leave it on the default option of "single group average", and click "Process".
+Keep the drop-down menu on 'Mixed Effecs: FLAME 1.'
 That's it!
 Hit "Go" to run the analysis.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/group-feat-stats.png